Skip to content

 Submitted computing resources configured according to the provided resource specifications.

-tasks Dict
+tasks dict

 Dictionary storing task descriptions indexed by UID.